Cyclists lament hard time peddling Edmonton nude ride

 “For some girls whose boobs were small enough, they put tape over their nipples.
 I wore a bra and underwear.”

 This year, most cities in the northern hemisphere that have World Naked Bicycle Rides will have them on Saturday, June 11.
-Neither Heather, nor Cooper, knows of anyone in Edmonton who is organizing a World Naked Bike Ride in Edmonton.
+There is no word if anyone in Edmonton who is organizing a World Naked Bike Ride in the city.

-For Heather, the weekend conflicts with the Pride Parade on June 11 which she hopes to attend.
-So she says she may ride topless at it and kill two birds with one stone.
+The weekend conflicts with the Pride Parade on June 11 – so some cyclists say they may topless at it and kill two birds with one stone.

 Still, she feels it’s a shame Edmonton is left out.